 - Lay hands on no one hastily, nor share in the sins of others.
 Keep yourself pure.

 - The sins of some men are obvious now, going before them into judgement.
-But also, some appear later.
+But also, some men’s sins appear later.

-- Likewise also, good works are obvious; and those which are otherwise can’t be concealed.
+- Likewise also, good works are obvious; and men having works that are otherwise aren’t able to be concealed.

 Click to Collapse this Chapter